oroinc/documentation/book/frontend_architecture.rst

 ~~~~~~~~~~~~
 ``PageController`` loads a page and therewith triggers the ``page:update`` event.
 Once content of all the global views has been updated, ``PageController`` executes
-``layout:init`` handler.
+the ``layout:init`` handler.
 This handler performs series of actions on the container
 received (in our case it is ``document.body``).
 One of the actions is
 ``initPageComponents``.
 This method performs the following:

  * collect all the elements with proper data-attributes
- * loads defined modules of PageComponents.
+ * loads defined modules of PageComponents
- * executes init method with the options received to initialize the PageComponents.
+ * executes init method with the options received to initialize the PageComponents
- * after initialization of all the components, it resolves the initialization promise with the array of components.
+ * after initialization of all the components,  resolves the initialization promise with the array of components

 ``PageController`` handles this promise and attaches all the components received to
 itself, in order to dispose them once the controller is disposed.